SoftwareHeritage/swh-docs/docs/tutorials/issue-debugging-monitoring.md

 Official documentation: <https://www.elastic.co/guide/en/kibana/current/index.html>

-Kibana is a vizualization UI for searching through indexed logs.
+Kibana is a visualization UI for searching through indexed logs.
 You can search through different sources of logs in the "Discover" pane.
 The sources configured include application logs for SWH services and system logs.
 You can also access dashboards shared by other on a particular topic or create our own from a saved search.